The Bankrate promise

 Student loan rehabilitation is negotiating a payment agreement with your loan holder to get your loans out of default and allow you to return to current payment status.
 Removing a default can help avoid negative consequences like credit score damage and wage garnishment.
 However, it’s available only for federal student loan borrowers.

 To rehabilitate your student loans and get out of default, you’ll need to follow a process set by the U.S. Department of Education:

 - Apply for loan rehabilitation: You’ll need to send your loan holder a copy of your most recent tax return.
-This information enables the loan holder to calculate your new payment: 15 percent of your discretionary income.
-If this payment amount is too high for you to manage, you can request a financial hardship form.
+This information lets the loan holder calculate your new payment with 15 percent of your discretionary income.
+You can request a financial hardship form if this payment amount is too high to manage.

-- Sign your agreement: If the loan holder approves your application, it will send you a loan rehabilitation agreement via mail.
-You’ll need to review the terms, including the payment amount, and return the signed agreement to the appropriate address.
+- Sign your agreement: If the loan holder approves your application, it will mail you a loan rehabilitation agreement.
+Review the terms, including the payment amount, then return the signed agreement to the appropriate address.

 How long does student loan rehabilitation take?

 Once you’ve contacted your federal loan servicer and it’s determined that you’re eligible for rehabilitation, you’ll receive a written rehabilitation agreement within 15 days.
 If you agree, you’ll sign and return the agreement.
-At that point, you’ll have 10 consecutive months to make your required payments.
+You’ll have 10 consecutive months to make your required payments.
 After you’ve completed your payments, your loans will be taken out of default.

 What happens after student loan rehabilitation?

 After you make the ninth and final student loan rehabilitation payment, your loans will typically transfer to a new loan servicer.
 At that point, there are several benefits you can start to enjoy: